Alexander I of Yugoslavia: Crisis and dictatorship

-Within Serbia, the royal dictatorship for the first time made Alexander into an unpopular figure.
-The British historian Richard Crampton wrote many Serbs "...were alienated by the attempt, albeit unsuccessful, to lessen the Serbian domination on which, to add insult to injury, many of the faults of the previous system were blamed.
+Within Serbia, the royal dictatorship made Alexander an unpopular figure for the first time.
+The British historian Richard Crampton wrote that many Serbs "...were alienated by the attempt, albeit unsuccessful, to lessen the Serbian domination on which, to add insult to injury, many of the faults of the previous system were blamed.
 Alexander had implicitly made the Serbs, the most reliable proponents of centralism, the villains of the Vidovdan piece".
-The royal dictatorship was seen in Croatia as merely a form of Serbian domination, and one result was a marked upswing in support for fascistic Ustashe, which advocated winning Croat independence via violence.
+The royal dictatorship was seen in Croatia as merely a form of Serbian domination, and one result was a marked upswing in support for the fascistic Ustaše, which advocated winning Croat independence via violence.

-By 1931, the Ustaše were waging a terrorist campaign of bombings, assassinations, and sabotage, which at least in part explained Alexander's reluctance to engage with ordinary people as he done in the past out of the fear of assassination.
-On 14 February 1931, Alexander visited Zagreb, and the men of the Turnopolje district, who for centuries always provided a mounted honour guard for any royal visitor to Zagreb, failed to show up, a snub that shown how unpopular Alexander had become in Croatia.
+By 1931, the Ustaše were waging a terrorist campaign of bombings, assassinations, and sabotage, which at least in part explained Alexander's reluctance to engage with ordinary people as he had done in the past out of the fear of assassination.
+On 14 February 1931, Alexander visited Zagreb, and the men of the Turnopolje district, who for centuries always provided a mounted honour guard for any royal visitor to Zagreb, failed to show up, a snub that showed how unpopular Alexander had become in Croatia.
 On 19 February 1931, the Croat historian Milan Šufflay was murdered by police agents, becoming an international cause célèbre with Albert Einstein and Heinrich Mann leading a campaign to pressure Alexander to prosecute Šufflay's killers.

-The Great Depression was especially severe in predominantly rural Yugoslavia as it caused deflation leading to a collapse in price of agricultural products.
-The Croat politician Ante Trumbić summed up the feelings of many when he gave a speech in early 1931 stating: "We are in a crisis, an economic, financial and moral crisis.
+The Great Depression was especially severe in predominantly rural Yugoslavia as it caused deflation leading to a collapse in the price of agricultural products.
+Ante Trumbić summed up the feelings of many when he gave a speech in early 1931 stating: "We are in a crisis, an economic, financial and moral crisis.
 There is no material or moral credit in the country.
 Nobody believes anything anymore!"
-However, Alexander remain unperturbed, stating in an interview with the press: "Yugoslav politics will never again be driven by narrow religious, regional or national interests".
-In response to pressure from Yugoslavia's allies, especially France and Czechoslovakia, led Alexander to decide to lessen the royal dictatorship by bringing in a new constitution which allowed the skupština to meet again.
+However, Alexander remained unperturbed, stating in an interview with the press: "Yugoslav politics will never again be driven by narrow religious, regional or national interests".
+Pressure from Yugoslavia's allies, especially France and Czechoslovakia, led Alexander to lessen the royal dictatorship by bringing in a new constitution which allowed the parliament to meet again.